MHCPPrograms/worlds-documentation/docs/asset-library-import/blender-node-hologram.md

 - **Stops**: Black at 0.7, White at 0.77
 - Think of the Color Ramp like a dimmer switch for light.
 A dimmer lets you fade smoothly from dark to bright.
 But when you push the sliders really close together, it’s like turning that dimmer into an on/off switch.
 The smooth fade suddenly becomes crisp, alternating bands.
 - By setting the black stop to 0.7 and the white stop to 0.77, we squeeze the gradient into a very narrow range.
 This sharpens the stripes into clean, solid lines.
-- Adjusting Black Stop: Pushing the black stop higher means more of the texture reads as “transparent” (or the background shows through).
+- Adjusting black stop: Pushing the black stop higher means more of the texture reads as “transparent” (or the background shows through).
-- Adjusting White Stop: Pulling the white stop lower makes the bands more filled in and solid.
+- Adjusting white stop: Pulling the white stop lower makes the bands more filled in and solid.

 ![color ramp gif](/images/blender-hologram/ramp.gif)